Cesspit: Accidents

 In Suffolk County, New York, 74% of households use on-site sewage disposal systems, many of which are cesspools.
 Cesspool collapses have occurred in the area, for example on December 8, 2009, when two workers in a decommissioned cesspit were trapped, requiring a two-hour rescue mission.
 Since 1998, six cases have been reported of cesspools collapsing and sucking in human residents standing over them, injuring a total of seven people, and killing one in 2001, one in 2007, and one in 2010.

 On June 1, 2011, two teenagers, from the Suffolk County neighborhood of Farmingville, drowned after becoming overwhelmed by fumes and trapped in a backyard cesspool measuring 16 ft deep.
 Collapsing cesspools are mostly older ones, built with brick or cinder block.
 Those structures weakened over their lifespan leading to increased risk of collapse.
 Newer cesspools are made from precast concrete, which dramatically decreases the risk of collapse.
 All new construction in areas without sewerage systems use the new precast cesspools.
 In addition, cast concrete cesspools are used commonly in commercial construction, for storm water collection.

 Archaeology

 Archaeologists often use the term cesspit (or cess pit) to refer to a pit dug to receive human waste.
-The word "cess" is sometimes used by archaeologists to refer to the contents found in cesspits, despite this not being etymologically correct.
+The word "cess" is sometimes used by archaeologists to refer to the contents found in cesspits.